Noah Toribio

-Noah Luke Toribio (born March 14, 1999) is a professional footballer who plays as a defender for Liepāja.
+Noah Luke Toribio (born March 14, 1999) is a professional soccer player who plays as a defender.
 Born in England, he has represented the United States at youth level.

 Career

 Club career

 In 2015, Toribio joined the youth academy of Argentine side Banfield.
 In 2020, he signed for Vélez in the Spanish fourth division after trialing for American top flight club Minnesota United, Larne in Northern Ireland, English third division team Fleetwood Town, and FC Utrecht in the Dutch top flight.
 In his only year with Vélez, he helped them earn promotion to the Spanish third division.
 In 2021, he signed for Greek second division outfit Ierapetra.
 On November 20, Toribio debuted for OFI during a 2–0 loss to Egaleo.

 International career

 In 2016, Toribio represented the United States under-18 team in a friendly against the South Florida Surf of the Premier Development League.
 He also remains eligible to represent England, Italy, or Argentina in addition to the United States.